-- Sacred City of Anuradhapura.
-Established around a cutting from the 'tree of enlightenment', the Buddha's fig tree, this was the first ancient capital of Sri Lanka. - Golden Dambulla Cave Temple.
-This complex contains magnificent wall paintings and over 150 statues. - Ancient City of Sigiriya.
-This spectacular rock fortress holds the ancient remains of King Kassapa's palace from the 5th century AD. - The Ancient City of Polonnaruwa.
-The grand, second capital of Sri Lanka established after the destruction of Anuradhapura in the 1st century. - Sacred City of Kandy.
-This is the capital of Sri Lanka's hill country and home to the Sacred Tooth Relic of Lord Buddha. - Old Town of Galle and its Fortifications.
-This 16th-century Dutch fortified town has ramparts built to protect goods stored by the Dutch East India Company.
+- Sacred City of Anuradhapura established around a cutting from the 'tree of enlightenment', the Buddha's fig tree, this was the first ancient capital of Sri Lanka. - Golden Dambulla Cave Temple containing magnificent wall paintings and over 150 statues. - Ancient City of Sigiriya a spectacular rock fortress featuring the ancient remains of King Kassapa's palace from the 5th century AD. - The Ancient City of Polonnaruwa the grand, second capital of Sri Lanka established after the destruction of Anuradhapura in the 1st century. - Sacred City of Kandy capital of Sri Lanka's hill country and home to the Sacred Tooth Relic of Lord Buddha. - Old Town of Galle this 16th-century Dutch fortified town has ramparts built to protect goods stored by the Dutch East India Company.